-For more details about the structure of a restriction, see Restrictions in [MS-OXCDATA].
+For more details about the structure of a restriction, see [MS-OXCDATA] section 2.14.

 2.2.7.2.4 FolderIdCount

 The FolderIdCount field contains the number of folders used in the search.
 If IncludeFolders field in the request buffer was set to zero, the FolderIdCount field will return 0, regardless of the actual folder list.